laserbat/glitch/README.md

  -k <number of bytes to skip>
 ```

 By default it takes input from stdin, outputs to stdout.
-Time is used for seeding, one byte is changed and nothing is skipped.
+Time is used for seeding, one pair of bytes is swapped and nothing is skipped.

 Use `-k` option to avoid corrupting headers of wav or ppm files.